-First, let’s have a look at what customer experience really entails.
+But first, let's have a look at what CX really is and why it is important.

 Customer Experience (CX) is the sum of all interactions a customer has with a company throughout the buyer lifecycle and customer journey, from the initial contact to becoming a loyal, returning customer.
 CX is centred around the customer’s own holistic impressions of your brand and business, including every touchpoint they experience on their journey.